 Likewise, if you are experiencing unexplained health issues, a meth test in your rental property could identify the cause of your ill health.

 Meth Testing for Home Buyers

 When looking to buy a new home, you will conduct a pre-purchase building inspection.
 Prudent home buyers will also consider meth testing.

-A meth contamination could be utterly devastating both in terms of the health of occupants but also the financial situation of the owner.
+Meth contamination could be utterly devastating both in terms of the health of occupants and also the financial situation of the owner.